-Never spray remote controls or control cabinets with barrier agents (mould oil or similar) to protect them against contamination.
+Do not spray electrical/electronic components with barrier agents (mould oil, etc.).
 This causes significant corrosion damage to the electrical system.

 There is a risk of injury at all points on the machine from slipping, tripping, bumping into things, etc. Use the handles and steps to climb into and out of the machine.
 It is forbidden to stand on the grille.
 Do not jump from the machine.